-It's important to aim for at least 7 or 8 hours of sleep each night.
-Sometimes even if we do get enough sleep we don't always feel rested + ready to take on the day.
+Feeling rested is what we all want from a night of sleep.
+It's important to aim for at least 7 or 8 hours each night.
+Sometimes even if we do get enough sleep we don't always feel rested and ready to take on the day.
 Follow these tips to get enough sleep to feel rested for sustained energy throughout the day.

 1. Implement a Morning + Night Routine

 Support your circadian rhythm, or internal body clock, by implementing a routine in the morning and evening to support your hormones that affect sleep, manage stress levels, and feel rested + energized throughout the day.
-Wind down at night and start your day with some time for yourself to maximize your energy.
+Wind down at night and start your day with some time for yourself to maximize your energy and feel rested the next day.

 2. Wind Down 1 Hour Before Bedtime

 You decide what winding down will look like for you.
 It's important to support our bodies with signals + the environment to let it know it's almost time for sleep.
-Important things to consider include putting all work + electronics away and lower the lighting to let your brain know it's time to start producing melatonin (your sleep hormone).
+Important things to consider include putting all work + electronics away and lower the lighting to let your brain know it's time to start producing melatonin (your sleep hormone) so you can wake up and feel rested.

 3. No Screen Time Before Bed